smuellerDD/leancrypto/README.md

 3. set the flag `LC_MEM_ON_HEAP` if your environment only has a limited stack size.
 When set, functions with large memory requirements use the heap instead of the stack for this memory.
+The maximum stack size used by a function is 2048 bytes and is verified by a compiler check.

 An example on the approach is given with the Linux kernel support found in the directory `linux_kernel`.